Skip to main content

 opendatahub inference-gateway istio 10.**.** True 18m

 After the gateway is running, you can deploy a model and send inference requests.
-This section uses the redhat-inference example from the CoreWeave doc-examples repo.
+This section uses the redhat-inference example from the CoreWeave doc-examples repository.

 Create a namespace for the deployment.
-Here we use llm-d-rhaii:
+This example uses llm-d-rhaii:

 export NAMESPACE=llm-d-rhaii